Fair Housing Initiative Program

 Program Overview

-For our third consecutive year, we have been awarded 125K in grant funding to help fight housing discrimination in the Tucson Metropolitan Area under the U.S. Department of Housing and Urban Development (HUD) Fair Housing Initiatives Program (FHIP).
-We aim to help our community recognize possible signs of discrimination in housing and encourage compliance with the law.
-We provide education and outreach to the public, housing providers, and our local government on their rights and responsibilities under the Fair Housing Act (FHA) to help end discrimination.
-We provide fair housing educational material in English, Spanish, Swahili and Mandarin.
+We aim to help our community recognize possible signs of discrimination in housing and encourage compliance with FHA law.
+We provide fair housing education and outreach to the public, housing providers, and our local government to help end discrimination.
+Our program provides education and outreach in English, Spanish, Swahili, Mandarin, Arabic and Tagalog.
 Attend one of our free upcoming workshops to learn about your fair housing rights!

-Have you been discriminated against in housing on the basis of race, national origin, color, religion, sex, familial status, or disability?
+Have you been discriminated against in housing on the basis of racenational origincolorreligionsexfamilial status, or disability?
 Contact our fair housing complaint inquiry hotline by calling (520) 306-0938 or completing an online form.

 Back in 2021, we were awarded $20K in grant funding from HUD to address the COVID-19 pandemic through the Fair Housing Initiatives Program (FHIP).
 During disasters and emergencies, fair housing discrimination and violations increase.
 The most vulnerable groups in our community were those with disabilities and who were older.
 Through education and outreach we offered housing providers education on the Fair Housing Act (FHA) and how to comply.